(work in progress..)

-Both of these two chords are determined by their 3rd.
+What makes these two chords different is determined by their 3rd.
 Now this is enough music knowledge to be off writing amazing songs, since most songs only ever use Major & Minor Chords.
-But what about the special chord that seem the bridge the gap?
+But what about the special chord that seem to bridge the gap?

 Diminished and Augmented Chords

 The next two chords, Augmented & Diminished, aren’t used as much as Major & Minor, but do show up quite occasionally.
 If you think of Major & Minor as Left & Right, think of Augmented & Diminished as Up & Down.
-Aug being up and Dim being down.
+Augmented being convex and Diminished being concave.
 These two chords are mainly determined by it’s 5th.
 If you listen and compare the two, you’ll find that the Aug feels open, free, & floating; while the Dim feels sinister & claustrophobic but these feeling are only when listened to in a vacuum.
 Diminished is used often as a leading hook between two major chords.
-It doesn’t sound sad/sinister at all; in fact it feels endearing and sincere.
+It doesn’t sound sad/sinister at all; in fact it feels endearing and sincere as if taking a deep inhale ready to sing outward.
 Interesting huh?

 Practice those four chords.
 For more explanation with step by step instructional visuals, check out this page.